matlab-deep-learning/Hyperparameter-Tuning-in-MATLAB-using-Experiment-Manager-and-TensorFlow/README.md

 2. [Converting](https://www.mathworks.com/help/deeplearning/deep-learning-import-and-export.html) models from other frameworks into MATLAB
 3. Co-executing models from other frameworks with MATLAB

 This example provides an an overview of the third approach.
-For more details on what co-execution is, see [MATLAB Calling TensorFlow for Image Classification](https://insidelabs-git.mathworks.com/dwilling/matlab-calling-tensorflow-image-classification).
+For further details on co-execution, see this example: [MATLAB Calling TensorFlow for Image Classification](https://insidelabs-git.mathworks.com/dwilling/matlab-calling-tensorflow-image-classification).

 ## Requirements